nabob-labs/nabob-framework/nabob-framework/doc/genesis.md

 <tr>
 <td>3</td>
-<td>The Nabob coin should be initialized during genesis and only the Nabob framework account should own the mint and burn capabilities for the BOS token.</td>
+<td>The Nabob coin should be initialized during genesis and only the Nabob framework account should own the mint and burn capabilities for the BOB token.</td>
 <td>Critical</td>
 <td>Both mint and burn capabilities are wrapped inside the stake::NabobCoinCapabilities and transaction_fee::NabobCoinCapabilities resources which are stored under the nabob framework account.</td>
 <td>Formally verified via <a href="#high-level-req-3">initialize_nabob_coin</a>.</td>